 Plot of PCs by self-identified Hispanic/Latino background with 1000 Genome reference populations

-Graph the first 5 PCs against each other by self-identified Hispanic/Latino background including the 1000 Genome reference populations.
+Graph the first 5 PCs against each other by self-identified Hispanic/Latino background including the 1000 Genome reference populations (i.e. PC1 vs PC2, PC1 vs PC3, PC2 vs PC3 etc).

 Note: We are aware that the fourth and fifth PCs may not explain much variance, however we would like to request that you look at these plots.
 If the resulting plots are generally uninformative, you do not need to include these in the plots you share.